Willingen, Rhineland-Palatinate: Geography

-The community lies in the Westerwald between Siegen and Limburg on the boundary with Hesse.
-Within the community rises the Nister, which after flowing 64 km empties into the Sieg.
-Likewise within the community is the Westerwald's highest mountain, the Fuchskaute.
+The municipality lies in the Westerwald between Siegen and Limburg on the boundary with Hesse.
+Within the municipality rises the Nister, which after flowing 64 km empties into the Sieg.
+Likewise within the municipality is the Westerwald's highest mountain, the Fuchskaute.
 Willingen belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1413, Willingen had its first documentary mention as Wildungen.

 Politics

 The municipal council is made up of 8 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Although Willingen is a very small village, there are big firms, such as the Rompf coffin factory.
 There are a “homeland café” (Heimatcafé), an electrical installation and specialist shop, a tire business and a metalworking firm.

 Transport

-Right near the community, Bundesstraßen 54, linking Limburg an der Lahn with Siegen, and 414, leading from Hohenroth to Hachenburg, cross each other.
+Right near the municipality, Bundesstraßen 54, linking Limburg an der Lahn with Siegen, and 414, leading from Hohenroth to Hachenburg, cross each other.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Frankfurt am Main), some 10 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.